jay-shenoy/jay-shenoy/README.md

 ### Never fear rejection
 1. Twice rejected by IIT Madras for PhD , Tried third time
 2. Once rejected by IIT Bombay for PhD , Trying second time
+3. Asked to get out , Lied , misguided , was denied computing facility for novel work at IIT Dharwad.
-3. Once rejected by my own alma matter for PhD when there were just 3 people for interview :D
+4. Once rejected by my own alma matter for PhD when there were just 3 people for interview :D

 ### "I am thankful to all those who said NO to me.
 It is because of them I  started doing by myself"